-Our one constraint: we are a global chapter, and supported work should be available online under a free license or otherwise open to your entire community.
-If you are organizing an awesome local event or science project, or building a local lab space, please describe how you will share this with the world, so that others can replicate it or learn from it.
+Our one constraint: supported work should be sharable online under a free license, or otherwise open to your entire community.
+If organizing a local event or science project, or building a local lab space, please describe how you will share this with the world, so that others can replicate it or learn from it!

 We do not give grants to subsidize commercial works, personal education of the grantee, or travel to conferences.
-We also do not give grants to individual classroom projects, small-group mentoring, or one-time events -- unless the process also produces awesome records that can be shared online. :)
+Ditto for individual classroom projects, small-group mentoring, or one-time events -- unless the process also produces awesome records that can be shared. :)